bernardosulzbach/dungeon/README.md

 Requirements
 -------------------
 Java 6 or newer.

-(Maybe you need 6u10 at least, whatever).
+If you have trouble running the game with a supposedly supported version of Java, tell me.

 Running the game
 ----------------